 To scrape or not to scrape

 Not all tanks need a scraper, which you can purchase either separately or as part of the glass cleaner like the Fl!pper.
 If you have a tank that has tougher algae to remove on the inside of your glass, then consider picking up one of these handy tools.
-Having an aquarium cleaner that has a scraper and scrubber built in really helps to cut down on space, plus it’s ultra-convenient.
+Having an aquarium cleaner that has a scraper and scrubber built-in really helps to cut down on space, plus it’s ultra-convenient.

-Make sure there is no hard grit or substrate on the algae so when you use the scraper it doesn’t scratch the glass.
+Make sure there is no hard grit or substrate on the algae so that when you use the scraper it doesn’t scratch the glass.
 Most aquarists don’t suggest using a razor blade for the really hard algae, so you may need to consider a cleaning agent along with using your scrubber.

-- If the magnet is strong enough, put extra felt under the exterior part of the magnet to keep from scratching the aquarium glass.
+- If the magnet is strong enough, put extra felt under the exterior part of the magnet to keep it from scratching the aquarium glass.
 You can also put a thin rag between the scrubber and the glass, but it will need to be rinsed.

 - Take the aquarium cleaner out after every use so sand or substrate doesn’t get lodged in and scratch the glass.